Klortho/config-one-project/roadmap.md

 * **Ramda:** I have a love/hate relationship here, but I think I should keep it for now.

-* See how close we can get to making config-one and tree-chart apps 100% configuration and 0% "hard-coded".

 * Relative views.
   It should be possible to pass a "relative view" into a *recipe*.
   This would be a *view* that represents the *current* node.